ColoredCow/portal/docs/prerequisites.md

   - For Mac - [Download TablePlus](https://tableplus.com/release/osx/tableplus_latest)
   - For Windows - [Download TablePlus](https://tableplus.com/release/windows/tableplus_latest)

-2. Find Local Database Information -
-You can find the information regarding to your database in the .env folder in the root folder of your project.

-3. Create a New Connection -
+2. Create a New Connection -
 Choose “Create a new connection…” then pick MySQL and click Create.

-4. Copy the host, socket, database name, username, and password into the MySQL Connection window.
+3. Copy the host, socket, database name, username, and password into the MySQL Connection window from the .env file in the root folder of your project.

-5. Check “Use socket” before copying the socket details.
+4. Check “Use socket” before copying the socket details.

-6. After copying your site details from Local, click “Test”.
+5. After copying your site details from Local, click “Test”.
 You should see several green fields if the connection was established successfully.
 If so, click “Connect” and start editing!

 ### 5. Composer :running: